 - salt and pepper

-- 1 handful fresh parsley, stems removed and roughly chopped
+- 1 parsley handful fresh bunch, stems removed and roughly chopped

 - 2 tbs olive oil

-- 2 to 3 lbs small potatoes, cleaned and cut in to even halves
+- 2 to 3 lbs potatoes small, cleaned and cut in to even halves

-- Prep the mushrooms by melting butter in a large skillet over the grill and sauteing until liquid has dissolved and been absorbed.
+- Prep the mushrooms by swirling the clarified butter in a large skillet over the grill and sauteing until liquid has dissolved and been absorbed.